 Welcome to LearnPyQt — the only PyQt5 tutorial you need to start building GUI apps with Python.

 On this site I've put together a complete Qt5 for Python tutorial taking you from basic principles to multithreading and model views.
-Tutorials use real examples and best practises for building maintainable apps.
+Tutorials use real examples and best practises for building your apps.

 If you made it to here, you're basically a PyQt genius!
 But keep checking back as I'll be adding new tutorials and courses regularly.
 If you have something in particular you would like to see covered on the course drop me an email — Martin Fitzpatrick